mantoni/hub.js/docs/documentation.md

 ### Filters

 Filters are special functions that get invoked before the listeners.
-A filter may delay or prevent listener execution, modify arguments and return values.
+A filter may delay or prevent listener execution, modify arguments and return values, and add / remove listeners.
 If an event triggers multiple filters, they form a queue.

 A filter function is invoked with two arguments: